Written by the BaziGrid Team · Last reviewed: April 2026

 Structural friction

-Yin Water (癸) — The Strategist
+Yin Water (癸) — The Advisor

 Yin Water operates like mist: pervasive, adaptive, and deeply perceptive.
-The Strategist reads situations acutely and processes information deeply before acting.
+The Advisor reads situations acutely and processes information deeply before acting.
 They are rarely the loudest voice in the room but often the most accurate.

 Natural operating environment